8 Tips for Successful Ecommerce Website Design + Amazing Examples

 #4 Accent on Product Reviews

-#5 Create descriptive FAQ
+#5 Create a descriptive FAQ

 #6 Promote your store

-#7 Explain your products in details
+#7 Explain your products in detail

 #8 Use more pictures